jpsi-0895/core/doc/exception/Exception Handling with reference to object modeling.md

 - `Catching Exceptions`: The thrown exception can be caught using `try-catch` blocks, allowing the program to handle the error gracefully instead of `crashing`.

 - `Finally Block`: A finally block can be used to execute code that must run regardless of whether an exception occurred, such as releasing resources.

+## 3. Object Modeling of Exceptions

+In object-oriented design, exceptions can be treated as first-class objects.
+Here's how to model exceptions effectively:

+- **a.
+Custom Exception Classes**

+  1. `Inheritance`: Create a hierarchy of custom exception classes that extend standard exception classes.
+This allows for more specific error handling and categorization.